MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/liquid/render-rss-custom-page-template.md

 ---
-title: "Render an RSS feed using custom page template for a portal | MicrosoftDocs"
+title: Create a custom page template to render an RSS feed
-description: "Instructions to create a custom page template and use it to render an RSS feed."
+description: Learn how to create a custom page template and use it to render an RSS feed.
 author: gitanjalisingh33msft
 ms.service: powerapps
 ms.topic: conceptual